 Through intentional implementation of research-based curriculum and developmentally appropriate practices, classroom programming will develop pre-academic and social-emotional school readiness skills by focusing on the essential cognitive, physical, social, and emotional components of early childhood growth and development.

 In addition to ensuring kindergarten readiness, students and families will receive wraparound support services through a collaboration with Porter-Leath.
 These services support students’ healthy growth and development through screenings and direct family services with the long-term goal of building stronger children, stronger families, and a stronger Memphis.

 This classroom is a free program for qualifying families of pre-kindergarten children.
-In order to qualify, children must be age 4 by August 15, 2020 and meet household income eligibility requirements.
+In order to qualify, children must be age 4 by August 14, 2023 and meet household income eligibility requirements listed below.
 Priority enrollment will be given to children of full-time students, faculty, and staff at the University of Memphis.